rinikerlab/lightweight-registration/docs/source/gettingstarted.rst

 SQLite is a serverless database system that stores the database in a single file and which is supported as part of the Python standard library.

-If you choose to use PostgreSQL, you need to install the psycopg2 package:
+If you choose to use PostgreSQL, you need to install the psycopg package:

 .. code-block:: bash